Virtual Open Events

-While it is not possible to host our usual Open Day for prospective parents at this time, we would like to reassure you that our admissions process continues to operate as usual and that we are continuing to welcome applications for September 2020.
+While it is not possible to host our usual Open Day for prospective parents at this time, we would like to reassure you that our admissions process continues to operate as usual and that we are continuing to welcome applications for September 2021 in certain year groups.

 You are warmly invited to tour our School from the comfort of your home via our Virtual Open Day page.
 Please do watch our School video which showcases our beautiful river setting, our friendly and caring ethos and the achievements of our pupils.
 From here, you are invited to hear from the Headmistress, Mrs McPherson, via our video links, as well as other staff and pupils of St Catherine’s.
 You are also able to view our range of fantastic School facilities via our Interactive Map and to visualise your daughter’s happy existence as a pupil at St Catherine’s through our photo galleries.
 Within your Virtual Open Day Tour, you will also be able to get a glimpse into our Virtual School that has been operating during lockdown, by viewing a range of pupil work and wider learning in the galleries and links made available to you.

 We are here to guide you through our amended admissions process; if you would like further information or to receive an application pack, please do not hesitate to contact our Admissions Manager, Mrs Julie Harris on firstname.lastname@example.org or 020 3261 0139 who will be delighted to help.

 Following official government guidance, St Catherine’s is currently unable to host an onsite open day; however, our Virtual School is up and running, allowing our pupils to continue their education with remote learning, pastoral support, extra-curricular activities and assemblies, which all continue as usual.

 To help prospective parents during this period of social distancing, we have answered many of the questions that we often hear at Open Days.

 For further details regarding our admissions process, please visit our admissions page.